adap/flower/examples/embedded_devices/README.md

 ## Setting up a Raspberry Pi (3B+ or 4B)

+1. Choosing an OS for your RPi.
+Choose one of the following:
-1. Install Ubuntu server 20.04 LTS 64-bit for Rapsberry Pi.
+   * Install **Ubuntu server 20.04 LTS 64-bit** for Rapsberry Pi.
 You can do this by using one of the images provided [by Ubuntu](https://ubuntu.com/download/raspberry-pi) and then use Etcher.
 Alternativelly, astep-by-step installation guide, showing how to download and flash the image onto a uSD card and, go throught the first boot process, can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
 Please note that the first time you boot your RPi it will automatically update the system (which will lock `sudo` and prevent running the commands below for a few minutes)

+   * Install **RasberriPi OS (Debian-32bit)**.
+This is the recommended OS for those starting with RPi and that want a friendly Desktop environment.
+We recomend following the steps provided by the [official RPi site](https://www.raspberrypi.com/documentation/computers/getting-started.html) and flash your device with the [RPi Imager](https://www.raspberrypi.com/software/).

-2. Install docker (+ post-installation steps as in [Docker Docs](https://docs.docker.com/engine/install/linux-postinstall/)):
+1. Install docker (+ post-installation steps as in [Docker Docs](https://docs.docker.com/engine/install/linux-postinstall/)):
     ```bash
     # make sure your OS is up-to-date
     $ sudo apt-get update